jordan4ibanez/Infdev/README.md

 do this for the levels object in the player as well

 put the players individual formspecs into individual save Metadata so the string doesn't become too big

-Pull the character model from ruantis in and make it look less horrible.

-Redo the player hand in blockbench in ruantis style from scratch so there is no need for providing a source on my own code/assets

 ##### todos when available to put some cool things in: